M-o-a-T/moat-kv/docs/source/acls.rst

 * e: enumerate: list sub-nodes of this one
 * n: new: create new nodes below this one

-In the DistKV sources you'll also encounter these modes in calls to ``follow_acl`` (i.e. these flags can be checked for but you cannot set them):
+In the MoaT-KV sources you'll also encounter these modes in calls to ``follow_acl`` (i.e. these flags can be checked for but you cannot set them):